 Prolon Fasting Mimicking Diet

+The ProLon Fasting-Mimicking Diet is a 5-day program designed to provide the benefits of fasting while still supplying nutrients and calories.
+Unlike a full water fast, it helps reduce common side effects like fatigue and headaches.
 This may sound impossible, but the diet is based on years of scientific research receiving millions of dollars in NIH funding and is currently the subject of over 50 ongoing clinical trials.
+Currently, ProLon is the only fasting-mimicking diet program available.

 The Specific Carbohydrate Diet (SCD)

-In a recent double-blinded study comparing the Low-FODMAP diet to the SCD diet in IBS patients, participants following the low-FODMAP had a greater reduction in symptoms (5).
-No studies are looking specifically at using the SCD diet for SIBO.
+In a recent study comparing the Low-FODMAP diet to the SCD for IBS, participants on the Low-FODMAP diet saw greater symptom relief.
+However, there are no studies yet specifically on the SCD for SIBO.

 Low Fermentation/Cedars Sinai Diet